Prison and Probation Administration (Iceland): Prisons in Iceland

-The PPA operates five prisons currently.
+The PPA currently operates five prisons.
 The PPA has the ability to house 153 inmates, the largest being the prison at Hólmsheiði which has the ability to house 53 prisoners.
 The prison at Hólmsheiði, which was opened in 2016 is the first purpose built prison in Iceland since 1874.

 Aside from Fangelsið Akureyri, which is in the northern city of Akureyri, prisons in Iceland are all located in the southwest end of the country.
 This includes the oldest prison, Hegningarhúsið, which is located in downtown Reykjavík.
 This roughly corresponds with the country's population centres.

 Ranks

 Uniforms

 The present uniform of the PPA is a black shirt or a polo shirt with black trousers.
 Also available are various jackets.
 Uniform is to be worn with epaulettes.

 The image displays the former shoulder patch of the Icelandic Prison Service.
 The present shoulder patch is black with gold lettering and outlining.